-Our last hike of the day was at Upheaval Dome.
+Our last hike of our day 1 Moab itinerary was at Upheaval Dome.
 A 5-mile paved road branches off the Island’s main road and ends at a parking lot for Upheaval Dome.
 This is a 1500 foot crater on the Island’s western side that geologists speculate was created by a meteor strike.
 In its center, you’ll see eroded white sandstone – the same sandstone layer for which the White Rim Trail is named.

 The hike starts at the parking lot and ascends 300 feet to the rim of the crater and the first overlook.
 From here we continue hiking along the crater rim for another half mile to the second overlook.
 Many hikers stop at the first overlook and return.
 I think continuing on to the second overlook is worth it.
 The trail over and through the sandstone formations is interesting, you enjoy panoramic views out over the western side of Canyonlands along the way, and the view into the dome is better at the second overlook.

-Second Day in Moab – Arches National Park
+Day 2 Moab Itinerary – Arches National Park

-We spent our second full day focused on Arches National Park.
+We spent the second full day of our Moab itinerary focused on Arches National Park.
 The Park entrance is located only 5 miles from Moab.
 As the name would imply, it’s famous for its high concentration of natural stone arches.
 But you’ll find much more than just arches in Arches.
 It’s full of unusual rock formations and great hiking too.
-We only had this 1 day to spend exploring my childhood springtime playground, but we were able to see the majority of its major sites.
+We only had this 1 day on our Moab itinerary to spend exploring my childhood springtime playground, but we were able to see the majority of its major sites.
 Here’s how we did it.

 First Up – Delicate Arch